ViewBridge:Revisiting Cross-View Localization from Image Matching: Experiments

 \subsection{Implementation Details}

 On both the VIGOR and DReSS-D datasets, we define \(41 \times 41\) grid points for \(\xi_{\text{grd}}\) and \(\xi_{\text{sat}}\), uniformly distributed over a \(71\,\text{m} \times 71\,\text{m}\) area centered at the camera.
 Along the vertical axis, we use \(M = 11\) height layers ranging from \(-10\,\text{m}\) to \(10\,\text{m}\).
 Following~\cite{li2024bevformer, xia2025fg}, the ground-view BEV encoder is composed of \(l = 6\) stacked layers.
 We set the temperature parameter in Eq.~\ref{eq:initial_similarity} to \(\tau = 0.1\).
-In the loss function (Eq.~\ref{eq:loss_all}), the weighting coefficients are set to \(\beta_1 = \beta_2 = 1\).
-For the Virtual Correspondence Error loss (Eq.~\ref{eq:loss_vce}), we randomly sample \(N_v = 100\) 2D points from a BEV region of size \(L_v = 5\,\text{m}\).
-For the matching loss (Eq.~\ref{eq:loss_m}) and height loss (Eq.~\ref{eq:loss_height}), the number of sampled patch pairs is set to \(N_s = 1024\).
-All models are trained using the AdamW optimizer with a learning rate of \(1 \times 10^{-4}\), a batch size of 48, and run for 100 epochs on 8 NVIDIA V100 GPUs.
+For the Virtual Correspondence Error loss, we randomly sample \(N_v = 100\) 2D points from a BEV region of size \(L_v = 5\,\text{m}\).
+For the matching loss and height loss (Eq.~\ref{eq:loss_height_main}), the number of sampled patch pairs is set to \(N_s = 1024\).
+All models are trained using the AdamW optimizer with a learning rate of \(1 \times 10^{-4}\), a batch size of 48, and run for 100 epochs on 8 NVIDIA Tesla V100 GPUs.